GrahamP98/React-Portfolio/README.md

 # React-Portfolio

 ## Description
-Showcase of my projects, resume, with an about me section that breifly describes who i am what im intersted in and what i have to offer.
+This is my react portfolio you will find an about me section describing who i am and what i have to offer.
+There's also a showcase of my projects with descriptions, live links and repository links.
+A contact form that goes to my email and a iframe displaying my resume with a list of skills and a link to my UNCC certificate.

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/104460100/181843023-44d4afb1-7b69-494b-aa4e-1153494ca08e.gif)